Should I Be an Animal Keeper?

 Before pursing formal education, aspiring animal keepers may want to begin by learning about the particular animal or species they wish to work with.
 Animal keepers typically work at facilities that require maintaining a habitat for animals, such as a zoo or ranch.
 Individuals should visit such establishments to get a feel for being around the animal of their interest and to inquire about work duties.

 Step 2: Earn a Degree

 The next step is to earn a bachelor's degree, which is generally preferred by employers of animal keepers.
 Common majors for these professionals include zoology or animal science.
 Other choices for aspiring animal keepers include animal behavior, biology, ecology, or conservation science.
 In some cases, veterinary technicians with associate's degrees in veterinary technology may qualify for employment as animal keepers.

 Find schools that offer these popular programs

 - Equine Studies

-The Association of Zoos and Aquariums (AZA) offers the AZA Professional Development Certificate Program in various areas of concentration to its members.
-The program requires that candidates complete two courses in an area of specialization along with 16 elective units to earn the certificate.
-Individuals can select a focus in such areas as education and interpretation, elephant management and behavioral husbandry.
-In addition, membership with the AZA offers opportunities to complete professional training courses that provide information on the latest advances in working with animals.
+With education and experience under your belt, it's time to consider certification.
+The Association of Zoos and Aquariums offers members the AZA Professional Development Certificate Program in various areas of concentration, such as education and interpretation, elephant management, and behavioral husbandry.
+The program requirements include completion of two courses in an area of specialization, along with 16 elective units.
+In addition, Association of Zoos and Aquariums membership offers opportunities to complete professional training courses that provide information on the latest advances in working with animals.